 Banking as we know it is changing rapidly and industry players are looking for new and innovative ways to keep pace.
 Traditionally, the global financial services market has been oligopolistic in nature.
-A 2016 study showed the “big four” retail banks in the US collectively hold 45% of all customer bank deposits totalling $4.6 trillion.
-And Europe is no different with a cluster of large banks like HSBC, BNP Paribas, and Crédit Agricole accounting for a larger percentage of total market share.
 When an oligopoly exists, those at the top define the market dynamics.
 They decide what services should be offered, the rate at which innovation should take place, and the consumer experience as well.

-The EBA took the EU financial markets by storm in 2016 when it mandated that all banks operating in the region must be PSD2 compliant by January 2018.
-What this essentially means is that banks will be required to expose customer account and payment data to third-party providers with customer consent in a secure manner, with the main objective of creating a better integrated internal market for electronic payments within the EU (Figure 1).
-It seeks to open up payment markets to new entrants leading to increased competition, greater choice, and better prices for consumers.
+PSD2 requires banks to expose customer account and payment data to third-party providers with customer consent in a secure manner with an objective to create a better integrated financial ecosystem within the EU (Figure 1).
+It seeks to open up payment markets to new entrants, leading to increased competition, greater choice, and an overall improvement in customer lifestyles

-Most European banks are up in arms about the introduction of PSD2 for many reasons.
-Firstly, it threatens to take away the sole ownership of customer data that banks enjoyed exclusively; this inculcates a justifiable fear of the bank becoming a commodity to the new providers of innovative payment services such as Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
-Secondly, the extremely aggressive timeline coupled up with the lack of implementation guidance by the regulator has resulted in confusion, leaving banks unsure of the immediate steps they need to take to be fully PSD2 compliant.
+Initially, most European banks had their apprehensions about PSD2 It threatened to take away the sole ownership of customer data that banks enjoyed exclusively; this created a justifiable fear of the bank becoming a commodity to the new providers of innovative payment services such as Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
+It also brought about the threat of increased competition and the need for banks to really step up their game if they were to retain customers and maintain loyalty.

 3. PSD2: The Opportunity

-PSD2 is meant to shake the dynamics of the banking industry and pave the way to a new model of open banking.
-Any bank that embraces PSD2 as a stepping stone to the world of open banking (apart from considering it a compliance requirement), can reap the benefits of becoming a digital bank that caters to the data driven customer.
-These digital banks will provide new digital products and services, thereby adding new revenue streams and capturing market share from banks that failed to embrace digital transformation.
+PSD2 was meant to shake the dynamics of the banking industry and pave the way to a new model of open banking.
+Any bank that embraces PSD2 as a stepping stone to the world of digital banking (apart from considering it a compliance requirement) can reap the benefits of becoming more accustomed to serving data-driven customers.
+These banks will provide new digital products and services, thereby adding new revenue streams and capturing market share from banks that failed to embrace open banking.

-We have identified 5 key areas that will be impacted by the new model of open banking.
+We have identified five key areas that will be impacted by the new model of open banking and PSD2.
 The table below provides guidelines on how banks can transform the short-term implications of these key areas into long-term opportunities.

-4. Leveraging PSD2 to Enter the New World of Open Banking
+4. Leveraging PSD2 to Enter the New World of Digital Banking

-The new world of open banking is one where banks and financial institutions collaborate with other service providers to offer products and services that go beyond traditional banking and also help manage customer lifestyles.
-Figure 2 illustrates the typical journey of how a bank becomes a digitally transformed one through open banking.
+Digital banking creates a pathway for banks and financial institutions to collaborate with other service providers to offer products and services that offer unique digital experiences that transform customer lifestyles.
+Refer to our whitepaper to learn more about creating a customer-driven business opportunity through open banking.
+Figure 2 illustrates the typical journey of how a bank becomes digitally transformed through open banking.

 4.1 PSD2 compliance

-The most basic requirement for PSD2 compliance is the ability to expose customer account and payment data through APIs in a secure manner.
-The API management tool that banks employ for this purpose should not only be able to secure APIs, but also provide Strong Customer Authentication (SCA) capabilities in line with the Regulatory Technical Standards (RTS) of PSD2.
-Banks should also be able to monitor API usage in real time in order to employ active throttling mechanisms that will regulate traffic according to infrastructure availability.
-In addition to fulfilling the regulatory requirement, banks can profit through PSD2 by monetizing API usage.
-When a bank becomes PSD2 compliant, it takes the first and necessary step in becoming a digitally transformed entity.
+The basic requirement for PSD2 compliance is the ability to expose customer account and payment data through APIs in a secure manner.
+The API management tool that banks employ for this purpose should not only be able to secure APIs, but also provide Strong Customer Authentication (SCA) and consent management capabilities in line with the Regulatory Technical Standards (RTS) of PSD2.
+Banks should ensure that the appropriate measures to provide a positive third-party provider experience are in place.
+Third parties play a key role in determining how effectively the open banking ecosystem works.
+Next, banks should be able to monitor API usage so they can identify monetizing opportunities.
+When a bank becomes PSD2 compliant, it takes the first and necessary step in becoming a digitally transformed organization.

 4.2 Offering third-party services